calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/introduction.md

 Module Overview
 ---------------

+<sub>Hint: Take notes .... seriously! ... get a notepad, or open a text document.
+Get ready!</sub>

+TASK: (10min)
+* Find - the module handbook - read
+* Whiteboard - What do you think is in this module?

 ## Module Aims
 To develop the student’s understanding of the fundamental concepts of Programming Frameworks and Languages.
 This module supports the Implement and Operate elements of the CDIO model.